 During the inspection no issues observed regarding impact of construction activities on the drainage line or streams.
-However a careful planning must be done during planning of temporary access road for construction purposes and not to impede or divert the flow of water.
+However a careful planning must be done during planning of temporary access roads for construction purposes not to impede or divert the flow of water as it will trigger General Authorisation in terms of Section 39 of the National Water Act (Act No. 36 of 1998).